syncfusion-content/flutter-docs/Flutter/circular-charts/chart-appearance.md

 ## Chart sizing

 Chart renders based on the parent widget size.
 If you need the chart to be rendered in specific size, then set the size(width/height) to the parent widget.
-By default the initialization the only the [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) without defining any of its properties renders a white screen.
+By default initializing only the [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) without defining any of its properties renders a white screen.

 {% highlight dart %}